×

 If you have not spent a lot of time in Italy, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "We paid an attorney in Rome to ensure that the process was easy.
 He was expensive, but well worth the money.
 Without good language skills one is at the mercy of the system.
-Our attorney stood the ground for us when necessary," explained one person living in Minturno, Italy.
+Our attorney stood the ground for us when necessary," said one person in Minturno.

 "If you are looking to experience the Italian lifestyle, buying a home in Italy may be the best option.
 Not only can you enjoy the beauty and cultural atmosphere of Italy, but buying a home can also be a great investment in your future.
 However, if you are planning to stay in Italy for a short period of time, renting a home might be the better option for you.
-Renting allows you to explore the country without making a long-term financial commitment, giving you the flexibility to move around if needed," said one expat in Italy.
+Renting allows you to explore the country without making a long-term financial commitment, giving you the flexibility to move around if needed," said one expat who made the move to Italy.

 What do I need to know when buying property in Italy?